 2017 Filmarmalade 10th Anniversary Screenings 2007-2017 Close-Up Film Centre, London

-2016 Chronicle of a Sound:The Films of Julia Dogra-Brazell, Uplink, Tokyo, Japan
+2016 Chronicle of a Sound:The Films of Julia Dogra-Brazell, Uplink Shibuya, Japan

-2015 The Films of Julia Dogra-Brazell Experiments in Cinema Film Festival, New Mexico USA
+2015 The Films of Julia Dogra-Brazell Experiments in Cinema Film Festival, USA

 2008 Baltimore International Women’s Film Festival, USA